• Skip to primary navigation

 Let’s chat about the ingredients in this sugar cookie recipe!
 I honestly do not recommend making substitutions, as I have tested and tried this recipe many times and believe I have landed on the absolute best mixture and ratio of ingredients!

-Sugar Cookie Recipe Ingredients
+cut out Sugar Cookie Recipe ingredients labaled

 • Vanilla extract.
-Please always use pure vanilla extract (not imitation) for the best results!
-You could substitute 1 tsp of the vanilla extract with another extract (almond, lemon, etc.) to give the sugar cookies a different flavor!
+Please always use pure vanilla extract (not imitation) for the best results.
+You could substitute 1 tsp of the vanilla extract with another extract (almond, lemon, etc.) to give the sugar cookies a different flavor.

 • Eggs.
 Make sure your eggs are fresh and at room temperature!
-To get them to room temperature fast, simply put them in a bowl of warm water!
+To get them to room temperature fast, simply put them in a bowl of warm water.

 • All-purpose flour.
 If your flour is a little lumpy you may want to sift it.
 You can use pastry flour or bread flour with great results as well!
 You could also use all-purpose gluten-free flour!